Celigo API

 * **Tool**, **API**, **AI Agent** — higher-level resources that package flows, exports, and imports behind stable input/output contracts for external callers.

-> **Note on MCP servers.** Celigo has an `mcpServers` resource that lets you build your own MCP endpoints exposing your Tools and builder-mode APIs to external AI agents.
-This is the builder-side primitive and is documented in the API reference.
-Celigo does **not** currently publish a first-party hosted MCP server that an AI agent can use to act on your account directly.
+> **Note on MCP servers.** Celigo has two MCP-related surfaces: (1) The `mcpServers` REST resource lets you build your own MCP endpoints — that's the builder-side primitive documented in the API reference.
+(2) The [Celigo Platform MCP](https://developer.celigo.com/mcp) is Celigo's first-party hosted server that AI agents use to manage your account directly.

 Connections are the foundation.
 Build from the bottom up: **Connection → Export + Import → Flow.**